Ericsson/dataplanebook/_sources/index.rst.txt

 ##########################

 .. note::
    What you see here is only very early draft of this book.
-A skeleton structure with little actual content.
+It currently consists of a skeleton structure, plus two chapters :ref:`Introduction` and :ref:`Statistics` in draft versions.

 .. toctree::
    :maxdepth: 2